-- you understand how elastic waves progagate through the Earth
+- understand how elastic waves propagate through the Earth

-- you have seen how numerical modelling can be used to simulate wave propagation
+- use numerical modelling to simulate wave propagation

-- you can use ray theory and is aware of its strengths and limitations
+- use ray theory and is aware of its strengths and limitations

 Recommended previous knowledge

-Overlapping courses10 credits overlap with GEO9620 - Seismic Waves and Seismology.
+10 credits overlap with GEO9620 - Seismic Waves and Seismology

 Lectures/colloquia, including problem solving.
-Up to 3 mandatory exercises which have to be approved before you can sit for the final exam.
+Up to 3 mandatory exercises/presentations which have to be approved before you can sit for the final exam.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.